Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Experimental Details

 \subsection{Transformer Model For Lattice Re-scoring}

-We trained a custom six-layer transformer model with 512 hidden embedding on an NVIDIA h100 GPU using the LibriSpeech\cite{librispeech} dataset.
-We trained the model over 4 epochs with a learning rate of 0.1 and a dropout rate of 0.1.
+In our experimental design, we tailored a six-layer transformer model, incorporating 512 hidden embeddings.
+This model underwent comprehensive training on an NVIDIA H100 GPU, leveraging the extensive LibriSpeech dataset as a foundational corpus for learning \cite{librispeech}.
+The training regimen spanned four epochs, characterized by a learning rate of 0.1 and a dropout rate of 0.1, ensuring a balanced yet robust learning process.

+Visual insights into the transformative impact of our approach are encapsulated in Figures \ref{fig:speech_production1} and \ref{fig:speech_production2}, showcasing instances of lattices both pre- and post-transformative re-scoring.
+These visual representations indicate the evolution of lattices in response to the input utterance 'He knows them better.'
+A comparison between the pre-rescoring and post-rescoring lattices serves as a compelling visual testament to the significant enhancements achieved through our transformative approach.

+The utilization of such illustrative examples not only substantiates the efficacy of our methodology but also provides a nuanced understanding of the intricate alterations and refinements introduced by the re-scoring process.